f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 still be expedient to retain the automatic update check — see No Source Since.

-This field is normally automatically updated - see UpdateCheckMode.
+This field is normally automatically updated - see _UpdateCheckMode_.

 This is converted to (`<marketversion>`) in the XML file (_index.xml_).